-The simplest answer is their betting offers, free bets and welcome or sign up bonuses.
-Every bookmaker tries its best to attract new customers, and the easiest way to do so is using special offers and prizes which can determine people to open an account, place some money in it and start playing.
-Of course, not all special offers and sign up bonuses are the same – some are easy to access and win, others are very complicated and usually not worthwhile following.
+Every bookmaker tries its best to attract new customers, and the easiest way to do so is using special betting offers and welcome bonuses which can determine people to open an account, place some money in it and start playing.
+Of course, not all betting offers and sign up bonuses are the same – some are easy to access and win, others are very complicated and usually not worthwhile following.

 Special Betting Offers

 Special offers from bookmakers come in all shapes and sizes.
 To put it simply, a special offer is a bonus or a feature given by a bookmaker to a player in order to reward that player for either placing a bet on a sporting event, opening and account or depositing a sum of money.

 These rewards come in various forms: money, enhanced odds, play credit, free casino spins, etc. Of course, some of these bonuses (like cold cash) are preferred to other, more niche ones, like enhanced odds, and that is usually the thing that makes a client chose one bookmaker over the other.
 All these special offers can be further divided into categories, which we will explain below: